semagrow/kobe/operator/docs/design.md

   order to initialize and run a federation engine.
 The software needed is expected to be provided in container images.
 This software include the initializer and the service that listen to queries.
-* The *DatasetSystem* template that describes the software that should be used to load and serve a dataset.
+* The *DatasetServer* template that describes the software that should be used to load and serve a dataset.
 This software include the initializer and the service that listen to queries.
 * The *Experiment* that describes a specific experiment of a given Benchmark and